-The rate of sedimentation within the reservoir is influenced by regional and site specific conditions, including annual and seasonal precipitation patterns and associated storm water runoff, as well as river bank erosion and agricultural runoff.
+The rate of sedimentation within the reservoir is influenced by regional and site-specific conditions, including annual and seasonal precipitation patterns and associated storm water runoff, as well as riverbank erosion and agricultural runoff.
 Sedimentation is unavoidable for reservoirs like Mark Twain Lake due to tributary sedimentation contribution, high water events, and wind and wave action.
 Accounting for sedimentation was included in the design and management of the reservoir.
-According to the last re-survey in May 2010, 26,318 ac-ft of storage had been depleted of the 457,000 ac-ft of original storage in the joint-use pool, a reduction of 5.8 percent.
-It was the opinion at that time that the existing water supply contract allocation of 20,000 ac-ft not be modified due to the small amount of storage depleted.
-Overall, the May 2010 re-survey found a deposition rate of 2,061 ac-ft/yr since the beginning of the project, close to the anticipated rate of 1,740 ac-ft/yr.
+According to a sedimentation survey performed in May 2010, 26,318 ac-ft of the 457,000 ac-ft of the original storage in the joint use pool had been depleted, a reduction of 5.8 percent.
+It was the opinion at that time that the existing water supply contract allocation of 20,000 ac-ft would not require modification due to the small amount of storage depletion.
+Overall, the May 2010 re-survey found a deposition rate of 2,061 ac-ft/yr. since the beginning of the project, close to the anticipated rate of 1,740 ac-ft/yr.
+Silt range monuments are maintained at specific locations of the lake perimeter to facilitate future sedimentation surveys.